 Stories in my Neighbours Faith: Narratives from World Religions in Canada (Toronto: United Church Publishing House, 1999)

-Faith leaders and diverse guides from across the country reveal the big and small stories that sustain them.
+From coast to coast to coast, faith leaders and spirit guides reveal the big and small stories that sustain them.

 Used in universities and in congregational settings to encourage dialogue and a deeper understanding of why pluralism matters.